investigacion_reuniones_cientificas

 Thursday, 10th

-Marco Guiarratana (IE Business School)
+Marco Giarratana (IE Business School).
+Cancelled

 “Acquisitions under financing frictions: Evidence from credit supply shortfalls”